netlabsorg/odin32/trunk/doc/Readme.txt

 2.0 Installing Odin (UPDATED)
 -----------------------------

-Daily builds of Odin are available at ftp://ftp.netlabs.org/pub/odin/.
+Builds of Odin are available at ftp://ftp.netlabs.org/pub/odin/.
 For people that do not have a suitable development setup for ODIN, we provide the latest binary code that way.

-Odin daily builds are now also distributed as WarpIn archives.
+Odin builds are now also distributed as RPM packages beside the ZIP archives.
-WarpIn is a generic OS/2 installation application that can be downloaded from warpin.netlabs.org.

 Requirements for installing Odin:
 - You must install Odin on a partition that supports long filenames (e.g.